 I loved Batuque copper because of its uniqueness and inclusive feel.
 The gradients I created with it also gave the color nice dimension, and this color wasn't used much by competitors.
 I settled on this color as Batuque's accent color.

 I wanted to keep the body content modern and legible, so I was mainly between Roboto and Montserrat.
 I wanted to leverage the logo as an opportunity to create a brand around Batuque, so I chose Monoton, which I though evoked a bit of a retro feel and also mimicked sound waves with the lines.
+Below is some of the exploration I did.

 In Portuguese, Batuque means a drum beat.
 I wanted to evoke a feeling of movement reminiscent of sound waves and also pay homage to the meaning of the word Batuque through the logo.